 2. Ober Gatlinburg, Gatlinburg, Tennessee

 Ober Gatlinburg is Tennessee’s best-known ski resort.
 While it counts on Mother Nature to help get its slopes ready, it also uses warm-weather snowmaking technology.
-The ski slopes open in mid-December and typically close in late March.
-In addition to the ski slopes, they also have a Ski Mountain Coaster, ice skating, snow tubing, a Scenic Chairlift, snowboarding and more.
-A special snow zone called Cubbies is for little ones under 48 inches to enjoy some fun in the snow in an area dedicated for them.
-They also offer the OGFT, or Ober Gatlinburg Freestyle Terrain, to let skiers and snowboarders get as creative as they want.
+The ski slopes open in mid-December and they will be open through mid-March (weather permitting).
+In addition to the ski slopes, they also have a Ski Mountain Coaster, ice skating, snow tubing, a scenic chairlift, snowboarding and more.
+A special snow zone called Cubbies is for little ones under 48 inches to enjoy some fun in the snow in an area dedicated to them.
+The resort also offers the OGFT, or Ober Gatlinburg Freestyle Terrain, to let skiers and snowboarders get as creative as they want.

 If you’re looking for something to do off the slopes, Ober Gatlinburg’s Wildlife Encounter is a good option.
 Although the black bear family may be in hibernation, you can still see the river otters playing, the birds of prey and various native Smokies animals in a special Nocturnal House.